1997 was a memorable year. Princess Diana died. I turned 30. I went to Glastonbury Festival for the first time.

 Sadly over the years I do think the festival has lost some of its spirit and become a bit of a parody of itself.
 The traveller society has largely gone now and in my opinion many of the people who go today try a little too hard to ‘fake’ the weirdness (a bit like people who go to 80s parties dressed in lycra and dayglo outfits – it really wasn’t like that folks!)
 Don’t get me wrong – it’s still a great festival but back in 1997 the strangeness was all very real.

 During my preparations for Glasto 1997 I overheard my (then) wife telling her friend….”yes, he’s going to Glastonbury for the weekend.
 He’s 30 this year so I’ll let him go and get it out of his system…” Little did she know at the time that I would be going to Glasto for the next 20 years – a love affair that would outlast my first marriage by 15 years, and counting…!

 I won’t attempt to attempt to write a detailed review of this, or any of the other Glastonbury Festivals we attended over the next 20+ years.
 My memories have obviously been blurred by the years that have passed and the parties that have taken place in that wonderful field in Somerset.
-I will instead create a playlist over on my YouTube channel and post some video highlights on a dedicated page for each year I attended the festival.
-Here’s a playlist for Glastonbury 1997…
+I have instead created a page containing videos and photographs from each year I attended the festival (1997 to 2017).

 My Glastonbury Wall